-The use of marijuana for recreational and medical use is now being recognized as many studies have been conducted exploring the benefits of this weed.
+The use of marijuana for recreational and medical purposes is now being recognized.
+Many studies have been conducted exploring the benefits of this weed.
 Marijuana has been proven to help treat medical conditions such as anxiety, chronic pain, inflammation, depression, and many more.
-But sometimes some patients are a little hesitant to go into cannabis medication because of the fear of getting high.
-Curiosity arises, asking, does medical marijuana get you high?
+But sometimes, some patients are a little hesitant to go into cannabis medication because of the fear of getting high.
+As curiosity arises, one can’t help but ask, “does medical marijuana get you high?”

 What is medical marijuana?

-Before we answer the question, does medical marijuana get you high, let us talk about medical marijuana and know what it is.
-Recreational and medical marijuana strains came from cannabis plants.
-They contain over 100 chemical compounds called cannabinoids that have different effects on the body.
+Before we answer the question, “does medical marijuana get you high?”, let us first talk about medical marijuana and know what it is.
+Recreational and medical marijuana strains contain over 100 chemical compounds including cannabinoids that produce different effects on the body.

-Two important cannabinoids compose marijuana.
-These are the Tetrahydrocannabinol (THC) and Cannabidiol (CBD).
-The THC is responsible for the “high” or the mind-altering psychoactive effects that mostrecreational marijuana consumers seek.
-The THC can create a feeling of happiness or euphoria, boost energy and creativity, enhances the senses, or even stimulate the appetite.
-CBD is the opposite of THC.
-You cannot get high with CBD, which is the main component of medical marijuana.
+Marijuana contains two important cannabinoids.
+These are Tetrahydrocannabinol (THC) and Cannabidiol (CBD).
+The THC is responsible for the “high” or the mind-altering psychoactive effects that most recreational marijuana consumers seek after.
+The THC can create a feeling of happiness or euphoria, boost energy and creativity, enhance the senses, and even stimulate the appetite.
+The CBD’s effects are the opposite of that of the THC’s.
+You cannot get high with CBD as the dominant component of your medical marijuana.

-Medical marijuana is strains with high CBD content.
-It is used to treat a variety of medical conditions, including pain relief, schizophrenia, epilepsy, inflammatory problems, ADHD, Parkinson’s Disease, Alzheimer’s Disease, among others.
-Medical marijuana is used as skin patches, oil, gels, or capsules.
-CBD is considered safer compared to THC.
+Medical marijuana strains contain high CBD levels.
+They are used to treat a variety of medical conditions including body pains, schizophrenia, epilepsy, inflammatory problems, ADHD, Parkinson’s Disease, and Alzheimer’s Disease, among others.
+Medical marijuana is available as skin patch, oil, gel, or capsule.
+The CBD is considered safer as compared to the THC.

-Medical marijuana is derived from plants grown organically who have high CBD content.
-These plants also do not only contain pure CBD content, but they also contain THC content.
+Medical marijuana is grown organically and has high CBD content.
+These plants do not only contain pure CBD, but they also contain THC.
 In this case, the CBD content is just higher than the THC content.
-THC also has therapeutic uses.
-Combining the THC and the CBD, medical marijuana is very beneficial in treating a variety of medical conditions.
+The THC also has therapeutic uses.
+With a combination of THC and CBD, medical marijuana is very beneficial in treating a variety of medical conditions.

-In some cases, some people would like to experience a sense of euphoria to ease away stress or let them feel relaxed while they are on medication; thus, there is a specific medication that can cater to such needs.
-In this case, you may want to look for medical marijuana that is somewhat high on THC so that you will experience such effects.
-If you are looking for marijuana that can boost your energy while you are taking it as a medication, find a strain that must be high in THC while catering to your medical needs.
+In some cases, cannabis users would like to experience a sense of euphoria to rid away stress or to feel relaxed while they are on medication.
+There is a specific medication that can cater to such needs.
+In this case, you may want to look for a medical marijuana that also contains high THC so that you will experience such effects.
+If you are looking for marijuana that can boost your energy while you are taking it as a medication, find a strain that is rich in THC.

 The Advantages of Medical Marijuana

-The legalization of marijuana for medical reasons has opened a lot of medical breakthroughs as medicinal cannabis is now being used in the treatment of a variety of medical conditions and is favored by many.
+The legalization of marijuana for medical use has opened a lot of breakthroughs.
+Medical cannabis is now being used in the treatment of a variety of medical conditions and is favored by many.
 Here are some of the advantages of medical marijuana:

 - Studies have shown that medical marijuana can relieve nausea and vomiting.
-This study has shown that medical or pharmaceutical cannabis can decrease the symptoms of nausea, which is a side effect of a particular medical procedure like chemotherapy, which is used to treat cancer.
+These studies have shown that medical cannabis can decrease the symptoms of nausea which is a side effect of a particular medical procedure like chemotherapy for cancer patients.

-- It can also relieve muscle spasms or spasticity of the muscles, which is due to paralysis or multiple sclerosis.
+- It can also relieve muscle spasms or spasticity which can be due to multiple sclerosis.

-- It can also stimulate the appetite and help treat loss of appetite, which is associated with cancers or HIV/AIDS.
+- It can also stimulate the appetite which helps treat loss of appetite associated with the treatment of cancers or HIV/AIDS.

-- Medical marijuana is best known as natural pain relievers because they can appease pains brought by chronic body pains and other pains that may have been caused by a particular medical condition.
+- Medical marijuana is best known as a natural pain reliever because it can appease discomforts brought by chronic body pains and other pains that may have been caused by a particular medical condition.

 - Medical marijuana is a safer natural medication for pain relief or pain management.